tvdboom/ATOM/docs_sources/api/data_cleaning/cleaner.md

 <strong>missing_target: bool, optional (default=True)</strong>
 <blockquote>
 Whether to remove rows with missing values in the target column.
- Ignored if y is not provided.
+ Is ignored if y is not provided.
 </blockquote>
 <strong>encode_target: bool, optional (default=True)</strong>
 <blockquote>
 Whether to Label-encode the target column.
-Ignored if y is not provided.
+Is ignored if y is not provided.
 </blockquote>
 <strong>verbose: int, optional (default=0)</strong>
 <blockquote>